lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Meeting this constraint may entail saving an L2 Word from the payload of the previous SCHC Fragment to make the payload of this All-1 SCHC Fragment big enough.

-The total size of the All-1 SCHC Fragment header is generally not a multiple of the L2 Word size.

 If the size of the SCHC Fragment Payload does not nicely complement the SCHC Header size in a way that would make the SCHC Fragment a multiple of the L2 Word, then padding bits MUST be added.